RobinVA-UIT/robinva-uit.github.io/_posts/TechnicalBlogs/Win32API/2026-07-22-ArgvQuote.md

 - ` Workspace of Mine\"funny" `

-The escaping char appears right before the first quote mark, therefore  twit is included.
+The escaping char appears right before the first quote mark, therefore it is included.
 Pay attention to the last mark: not escaped, and a whitespace stands behind.
 This mark the end of the first arg.

 Temp result: `"C:\Users\"Secret WorkSpace of Mine"Funny`